Hollywood resurrects Noah's Ark, but did they get it right?

 The ancient Babylonian text describes the ark as a round 65-metre diameter coracle with walls 6 metre high, spread over two levels.
 The craft was divided into sections to divide the various animals into their own sections.
 The 60 lines of text, which Dr Finkel describes as a “detailed construction manual for building an ark”, claims the craft was built using ropes and reeds before being smeared with bitumen to make it waterproof.

 The story of Noah’s ark is described in dozens of ancient texts and is told in three major world religions: Christianity, Judaism and Islam.
 According to the story, God flooded the world as punishment for its corruption and told Noah to build an ark and fill it with a male and female of every breed of animal.
 Once the flood receded, the ark came to rest on a mountain.
-Many people believe that this mountain was Mount Ararat in Turkey, the region's highest point.
+Many people believe that the story is historically accurate and that this mountain was Mount Ararat in Turkey, the region's highest point.
+Other's believe that the flood myth was simply a creative story passed down from generation to generation.